secbyteX03/PharmaLens/README.md

 ### Live Analysis in Action

-Watch this short video demonstrating the real-time analysis process:
+Click on the image below to watch this short video demonstrating the real-time analysis process:

 [![Watch the video](assets/UIview.PNG)](assets/video%20illutration.webm)